WeftFinance/weft_docs/v2/overview/borrowing.md

-## Borrowing with efficiency
+## Efficient Borrowing

-Weft makes available efficiency mode under specific conditions on collateral and loan resources.
-Under this mode , borrowers can take advantage of higher LTV lending to higher borrowing power.
+Weft offers an efficiency mode for borrowing when highly correlated collateral and loan resources are used.
+In this mode, borrowers benefit from higher Loan-to-Value (LTV) ratios, allowing for greater borrowing power.

-Specifically, Weft enables automatic efficiency on any CDP with only ONE loan position.
-So if there specific loan to value ratio defined as efficiency parameters in one or many collateral, they will be used systematically.
+Each loan and collateral resource can be assigned to a correlation group if applicable.
+For example, xUSDT and xUSDC may belong to the same correlation group.
+Weft enables automatic efficiency for any Collateralized Debt Position (CDP) that includes only one correlation group based on the collateral and loan resources present.
+The LTV ratio specified for that correlation group is then applied to all the collateral within the CDP.

-On the other hand, efficiency mode is disabled if there is more than one loan position.
-As CDP are simple NFT, the user can create as many as he would like to have and optimize his collateral distribution to take advantage of available efficiency pairs configured.
+However, efficiency mode is disabled if multiple correlation groups are detected within a CDP.
+Since CDPs are represented as simple NFTs, users can create as many as they wish to optimize their collateral distribution and take advantage of available correlation groups.

+In addition to Correlation Groups, Weft allows for the configuration of a default LTV that applies when the borrowed resource matches the collateral resource.
+However, this setting is only effective for CDPs that contain a single loan position and resulting LTV as priority over Correlation Groups LTV.